Android Development

 String value = preferences.getString("key", "default_value");

-The default value in SharedPreferences acts as a fallback value that is returned when the requested key doesn't have an associated value in the SharedPreferences file i.e it has not been set before.
+The default value in SharedPreferences acts as a fallback that is returned when the requested key doesn't have an associated value in the SharedPreferences file.
 This prevents unexpected null values.
-If the preference with the key "key" exists in the preferences object, the corresponding value will be returned, otherwise, the string "default_value" or whatever string is used as default value.
+If the key "key" exists in the file, the corresponding value is returned; otherwise, the specified default value (e.g., "default_value") is returned.